metabase/metabase/docs/developers-guide-osx.md

 1)  Add `Apple Developer ID Application Certificate` to your computer's keychain.

-    You'll need to generate a Certificate Signing Request from Keychain Access, and have Sameer go to [the Apple Developer Site](https://developer.apple.com/account/mac/certificate/) and generate one for you, then load the file on your computer.
+    1) Generate a Certificate Signing Request from the Keychain Access app.

+    1) Have Sameer go to [the Apple Developer Site](https://developer.apple.com/account/mac/certificate/) and generate a certificate for you using the Certificate Signing Request you creating in the last step.

+    1) Load the generated certificate on your computer.

 1)  Export your Apple ID for building the app as `METABASE_MAC_APP_BUILD_APPLE_ID`.
 (This Apple ID must be part of the Metabase org in the Apple developer site.
 Ask Cam or Sameer to add you if it isn't.)